qianlioulu/Data-School-Pandas/README.md

 ## **Code**
-The [IPython/Jupyter Notebook]|link ongoing | contains commented code and resources links from each video.
+The [Python/Jupyter Notebook]| ongoing | contains commented code and resources links from each video.

 ## **About The Series**